 Because the primary cardholder shoulders all the risk for the credit card, you should only add an authorized cardholder if it’s someone you trust to use the card responsibly and pay for the charges they make (or stick to whatever rules you set for their use of the card).
 While you can add anyone you want as an authorized user, it’s best to leave out anyone who might not use your credit card responsibly.

 Last but not least, authorized users technically use someone else’s credit and won’t need to meet any of a credit card’s eligibility requirements.
-This can come in handy in cases when one cardholder doesn’t have the credit they need to get a card on their own.
+This can come in handy in cases when one person doesn’t have the credit they need to get a card on their own.